Kasha/Coffeshop-HTML5-jQuery-Mobile-Tutorial/README.md

 </html>
 ```

-Here as you can see in the code, line 3 loads the jQuery javascript library into the page and below that is a simple funciton that accepts the colorname parameter and changes the body tag backgroud-color using a switch statement.
+Here as you can see in the code, line 3 loads the jQuery javascript library into the page and below that is a simple function that accepts the colorname parameter and changes the body tag backgroud-color using a switch statement.

-To interact with the page you can simply use the develeoper tools of the chrome browser.
+To interact with the page you can simply use the developer tools of the chrome browser.
 Open index.html using chrome and open the developer tools by tools -> developer tools (CTRL+SHIFT+J).
 In the console type the following;

 ```javascript
 changeBGColor("red");